NBA history, 20 years in the making

 The NBA had reasons to celebrate the 1995-1996 season before it started.
 It was the 50th season for the Association, and it was the first for the Toronto Raptors and Vancouver Grizzlies.
-Besides having a golden anniversary and expansion to Canada, the NBA had the commitment of its biggest superstar, Michael Jordan.
+Besides its golden anniversary and expansion to Canada, the NBA had the commitment of its biggest superstar, Michael Jordan.
 His Airness had an entire off-season to prepare for his first complete season with the Chicago Bulls since his (first) retirement.

 Two months after it crowned the Bulls, the NBA welcomed 58 draftees.
 The Class of 1996 included an obvious first-overall pick, some other college stars, several international projects, two high-school prodigies, and one questionable championship runner-up.
 This draft class was memorable partly because of this mix.
 Hubie Brown had declared that it was “very deep” and “overloaded at the [forward] positions.”
 He was right about both things.